racodond/sonar-css-plugin/README.md

 * Custom functions should follow a naming convention
 * Deprecated unescaped multiline strings should not be used
 * Mixins should follow a naming convention
+* Nested properties should define at least two properties
 * Related @if / @else if directives should not have the same condition
 * SCSS variables should follow a naming convention